nextuav/docs/docs/matrix-os/tamper-protection-screen/tamper-protection-screen.md

 ### Test

-- Hold the switch in your hand and enable the tamper monitoring option.
+- Press the switch and enable the tamper monitoring option.
 The status must be 'untampered'
 - Release the switch and check if the status changes to 'tampered'
 - Click on reset